JonathanMEdwards/subtext10/doc/language.md

 check ~value =?
 123
 ```

 When a matching function does not see the expected pattern in the input, it rejects.
 This means it is easy to use `try` blocks to test for alternative patterns.
-Here is a classic textbook example of matching a little languge of addition formulas:
+Here is a classic textbook example of matching a little language of addition formulas:

 ```
 match-expr? = '' try {